 - Adjective Animal Alehouse: The instruction booklet has a prologue called "The Adventures of Brian Hammerhand".
 After Brian arrives in a village, he gets a drink in the Wallowing Whale tavern.

-- All There in the Manual: Done literally — the game simply shows the room number where the player is currently at ("ROOM: 23"), with a fully-featured description given in the instruction manual.
+- All There in the Manual: Done literally — the game simply shows the room number where the player is currently at ("ROOM NO.: 23"), with a fully-featured description given in the instruction manual.

 - Bee People: The Antmen, the primary enemies of the game.